 How to choose your dahlia’s

 This year I have decided to invest in another plate dahlia – Penhill Dark Monarch.
 This isn’t any old random choice mind you.
-I’m sure everyone does this but I “stand on the shoulders of giants” to curate my dahlia selection by looking at the choices of the good and great including Floret, Green and Gorgeous, Wildbunch, Sarah Raven, as well as growers closer to home like Carol’s Garden.
+I’m sure everyone does this but I “stand on the shoulders of giants” to curate my dahlia selection by looking at the choices of the good and great including Floret, Green and Gorgeous, Wildbunch, Sarah Raven.

 I drew up lists of my favourite dahlias to create that wild just picked look from those carefully selected flower farmers.
 I pared it back to only those described as robust growers.
 After all, the British weather in summer can be a wee bit unpredictable.
 Another critical consideration was stem length and longevity so only those with long stems and a long vase life made the cut.
 Next it’s colours and shape but to be honest the key consideration for me was to grow dahlias with colour palettes that could be mixed successfully – I doubt I’ll have them all flowering perfectly at the same time so it was important that all the dahlias could be combined successfully with each other.

 Cafe au lait – I grew this for the first time last year, well everyone was talking about it.
 I staked them well and fed them all summer.
 Even though I got the tubers going fairly late, it flowered like a wild thing.
 Yes, they are large flowers and you loose the buds when you want a tall stem but they are a gorgeous shade of peach/apricot/buff and are just totally wow.
 Gasps all round whenever I’d appear with one or a bunch and definitely gives a bouquet that wild just picked look.
 Worth it even if they don’t last for ages.
 Fleeting and fabulous.